cloudmesh/client/docs/source/old.rst

                 vm list [options...]        same as command "list vm", please refer to it

 	    Tip:
-                give the VM name, but in a hostlist style, which is very convenient when you need a range of VMs e.g. sample[1-3] => ['sample1', 'sample2', 'sample3']
+                in some cases the VM name is parameterized which is very convenient when you need a range of VMs e.g. sample[1-3] => ['sample1', 'sample2', 'sample3']
                 sample[1-3,18] => ['sample1', 'sample2', 'sample3', 'sample18']